TeachBooks/mirror_teachbook_manual/book/workflows/branches.md

 The branch selection menu, where our new branch has shown up.
 From this menu you can also select (checkout in git terms) another existing branch.
 ```

-2. Update your local repostiory
+2. Update your local repository

 Since you are working in a repository with multiple colleagues, it is good practice to make sure your local repository is up to date.
 This is especially important when you want to work in an existing branch.
 In that case you want to make sure that the existing branch shows in your local repository.
 Therefore, you first need to pull all the changes from the remote repository to your local repository.
 Simply click the Icon with the two arrows.